What are the Best Stock Photography Platforms to Get Started & Make Money?

 3. More frequent payouts on these platforms because of their high traffic

-It’s worth mentioning that all three of these platforms have subpar interfaces for their contributors compared to Pond5, especially when it comes to searching for an individual file that you uploaded.
-This was a pain on all three platforms when I once needed to remove very specific images.
+It’s worth mentioning that all three of these platforms have subpar contributor interfaces compared to Pond5, especially when it comes to searching for an individual file that you uploaded.

 Dreamstime "Disable Limit"

-All said, I now have a special mention for Dreamstime, which is starting to make them one of the worst agencies in my mind.
-Control over your work, whether you want to sell something or not, is one of the most crucial parts of selling your work.
-However, Dreamstime has made it insanely difficult to remove files once they’re uploaded, and it’s not as simple as deleting your account altogether.
-You actually can’t delete your Dreamstime account unless you’re files are deleted first.
+When you have your work online, one of the most crucial parts about selling it is control—whether it’s keeping it for sale or removing it.
+However, Dreamstime makes it insanely difficult to remove files once they’re uploaded, and it’s not as simple as deleting your account altogether.
+You actually can’t delete your Dreamstime account unless your files are deleted first.

-That beind said, Dreamstime has what they call a “Disable Limit”, and it’s essentially a way to prevent you from removing your files from being sold.
-This limit is so strict that you won’t even be able to come back and delete more for months after initially reaching the limit!
+This is because Dreamstime has what they call a "Disable Limit," which is essentially a way to prevent you from removing your files from being sold.
+This limit is so strict that you won’t even be able to come back and delete more files for months after initially reaching the limit.

 3. Alamy (Photo & Video)